G-win300/IP-Reverser-Assessment/README.md

 # IP Reverser Application

 A Node.js web application that extracts client IP addresses from HTTP requests, reverses them (e.g., 1.2.3.4 → 4.3.2.1), and stores them in a PostgreSQL database.
-This project demonstrates a complete DevOps pipeline using Azure Kubernetes Service (AKS), Azure Pipelines, ArgoCD, and comprehensive monitoring.
+This project demonstrates a complete DevOps pipeline using Azure Kubernetes Service (AKS), Azure Pipelines, ArgoCD, SSL/TLS with Let's Encrypt, and comprehensive monitoring.

 ## Quick Start